SAP-archive/cloud-cf-lets-chat/README.md

 * REST-like API
 * Basic i18n support

-## Support

-For any question/clarification, to report an issue with SAP Cloud Platform trail account and services, please create github issues.

 ## Coding Samples

 Any software coding and/or code lines / strings ("Code") included in this documentation are only examples and are not intended to be used in a productive system environment.
 The Code is only intended to better explain and visualize the syntax and phrasing rules of certain coding.
 SAP does not warrant the correctness and completeness of the Code given herein, and SAP shall not be liable for errors or damages caused by the usage of the Code, unless damages were caused by SAP intentionally or by SAP's gross negligence.